parthsidpara/syllabus-markdown/readme.md

 ## Installation

-1. Ensure you have Python 3.6 or higher installed on your system.
+1. Ensure you have Python installed on your system.

 2. Clone this repository:
    ```